marko-knoebl/slides/sections/react/30-jsx/31-2-jsx-binding-events-en.md

 </button>
 ```

-the event will be a [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) object
+here the event will be a [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) object

 ## Binding events